kilrau/Lightning-Swap-PoC-v2/LIGHTNING-01-peers.md

 		*	ltc (start.bash)
 	+	xud (start.bash)

 The `start.bash` script invokes the LND process using the right parameters (ports, etc).
 The `resolve.conf` is needed for the swap-resolver to function.
 Just FYI, no need to do anything for now.
+The xud directories include start.bash and start_swap_resolver.bash.
+The first can be used to start XUD while the second can be used to start the swap-resolver which simulates XUD.

 ## Exchange A
 ### Launch `lnd-btc`